 This model is not compatible with most strollers since it is designed specifically with car use in mind.
 Other, less critical cons that customers mentioned were the recline angle indicator being only on one side and only two holes for the crotch and hip adjustments when there are three positions available.

 - Some safety features make this less user-friendly

 - Less legroom than other models

 - Not compatible with most strollers

 - Room for improvement in some design areas

 After creating this Evenflo Platinum Safemax review, we think this is an excellent purchase.
-High safety standards and positive feedback from parents are an excellent start, but the culmination of performance and design has led us to give this car seat a solid 4 out of 5 stars.
+High safety standards and positive feedback from parents are an excellent start, but the culmination of performance and design has led us to believe this car seat is an excellent investment.
 Here’s why.

 First, we do love the safety standards.
 The fact that Evenflo created a rollover test for this car seat is phenomenal.
 While it might not be a federally regulated test yet, it’s a step in the right direction for the entire industry.
 Throw in exceptional crash test ratings, and this is one safe seat.

 Second, we think the designs on this seat that grow with your child are some of the best on the market.
 The adjustments are easy to make, and you can alter everything from height to padding thanks to the versatile build of this seat.

 While we did notice that some safety features make this less user-friendly, that’s a hard line to draw.
 This seat may have drawbacks that make it less than desirable when you’re in a hurry, but would you sacrifice safety for a faster way to get your kid out?
 Plus, the designs are so simple to use that parents even raved about how easy it was to fasten and unfasten their youngsters.
 It’s just not a big deal.